Besant C. Raj

-Besant C. Raj (5 February 1933 – 12 March 2018) was a well-known management and financial consultant in India and abroad, and the founder member of ICFAI University.
+Besant C. Raj (5 February 1933 – 12 March 2018) was an Indian management and financial consultant.
+He was a founding member of ICFAI University.
 He was an advisor to many government and non-government organizations in the state of Chennai, Mumbai, Kerala and Andhra Pradesh, India.
-He was closely associated with several educational institutions like the Jawaharlal Nehru Institute of Development Banking of IDBI and was the Chancellor of the ICFAI University, Dehradun, Uttaranchal.
+He was closely associated with several educational institutions like the Jawaharlal Nehru Institute of Development Banking of IDBI and was the chancellor of the ICFAI University, Dehradun, Uttaranchal.

 Education

-He holds a doctoral degree in Business Administration, specializing in Financial Management from the Harvard Business School.
-He was an MBA from the Indian Institute of Management Ahmedabad (first batch) and has a master's degree in Philosophy from Madras University and a master's degree in Psychology from Banaras Hindu University.
+He holds a doctoral degree in business administration, specializing in financial management from the Harvard Business School.
+He was an MBA from the Indian Institute of Management Ahmedabad (first batch) and had a master's degree in philosophy from Madras University and a master's degree in psychology from Banaras Hindu University.